adagryy/individual_project/README.md

 -problem with colors with the marker created as first

 Lacks:
--no import coordinates support from any file
+-no import coordinates support from xls file
 -no coordinates export support for matlab extension